ZannaSkull/Poseidon-Nitro-Sniper/README.md

 - Automatically snipes Discord Nitro gift codes from messages
 - Sends a webhook message and a Windows toast notification when a Nitro code is sniped
 - Displays a Discord Rich Presence (RPC) presence with the status "Sniping nitro.."
+- Library created specifically for selfbotting (Selfcord) Made by Shell

 ## Prerequisites

 Before running the program, make sure you have the following:

 - Python 3.7 or higher installed on your system

-## Features

-- Automatically snipes Discord Nitro gift codes from messages
-- Sends a webhook message and a Windows toast notification when a Nitro code is sniped
-- Displays a Discord Rich Presence (RPC) presence with the status "Sniping nitro.."
-- Library created specifically for selfbotting (Selfcord) Made by Shell

 ## Usage